 “Whatever you do, work at it with all your heart, as doing for the Lord, not for people.”
 (My own paraphrase).

-If you raise your voice instead of lowering your voice to be heard, you will end up with a madhouse where everyone yells to be heard but no one really hears each other.
+If you raise your voice instead of lowering your voice to be heard, you will end up in a madhouse.
+One where everyone yells to be heard, but no one really hears each other.
+Think about it.

 We should expect them to be looking in our eyes when we speak and be fully focused on receiving our instructions.